 - 1/2 teaspoon Italian seasoning

 - 4 cups chicken broth/stock

 - 1 (15 fluid ounce) can red kidney beans drained

-- 1 (15 fluid ounce) can white kidney beans drained
+- 1 (15 fluid ounce) can cannellini beans drained

 - 1 cup pasta (ditalini or macaroni)